-Pasifika Education Research Priorities: Using research to realise our vision for Pasifika learners
+Pasifika education research priorities: Using research to realise our vision for Pasifika learners Publications

 This document will be of interest to researchers and others with an interest in Pasifika education.
 Its purpose is to encourage a collaborative, coordinated approach to gathering quality research-based evidence in key areas which can be used more effectively in policy and practice for improved educational outcomes for all Pasifika learners.